appdotnet/api-spec/objects.md

 This format was chosen to minimize ambiguity and edge cases in terms of parsing while maximizing readability of dates during development.

+### Object IDs

+If you are storing object IDs, ensure that you store them as strings, not integers.
+IDs may at some future point contain any printable 7-bit ASCII character, even if these example data structures only have numeric IDs.